btorressz/real_world_asset_tokenization/README.md

 # 🎟 Tokenization

-Create RWAs as SPL tokens with metadata (name, symbol, URI).
+- Create RWAs as SPL tokens with metadata (name, symbol, URI).

-Fractionalized Ownership: Assets can be split into multiple tokens for investors.
+- Fractionalized Ownership: Assets can be split into multiple tokens for investors.

 # 🏦 Staking & Yield

-Stake tokenized assets into a program-owned escrow account.
+- Stake tokenized assets into a program-owned escrow account.

-Earn automated yield, calculated based on staking duration.
+- Earn automated yield, calculated based on staking duration.

-Unstake and withdraw tokens at any time.
+- Unstake and withdraw tokens at any time.

 # 🔒 Asset Control

-Freeze & Thaw tokens to prevent unauthorized transfers.
+- Freeze & Thaw tokens to prevent unauthorized transfers.

-Burn tokens for asset redemption.
+- Burn tokens for asset redemption.

-Update metadata for assets when necessary.
+- Update metadata for assets when necessary.

 # 📡 Oracle Integration (Future)

-Support for Pyth & Switchboard oracles for real-time asset pricing.
+- Support for Pyth & Switchboard oracles for real-time asset pricing.

+# 📜 Program Architecture (lib.rs)

+**1️⃣ Initialize a New Tokenized Asset**

+- Creates a new SPL token mint, stores metadata, and mints tokens to the creator’s associated token account.

+**PDAs:**

+- ssetAccount: Stores metadata (creator, name, symbol, URI).

+- mint: The SPL token mint for the asset.

+- destinationTokenAccount: The user’s associated token account.